-With the right commission management software, you can motivate your reps.
+With the right commission management solution, you can motivate your reps.
 You can keep them happy, and productive.
 Thus, making them more likely to hit their targets and as a result, more likely to hit your revenue goals.

 Commission management is a headache, no matter who you ask.